IMXNOOBX/aimware-loader-loader/README.md

 </div>

-Simple electron app to load the aimware loader cause im to lazy to download it every time i need to run it :D
+Simple electron app to load the aimware loader cause im to lazy to download it every time i need to run it :D. Aimware staff recommends not to store any copies as it might increase the detection, if the app receives more stars and rating i will make it safer and easier to download!

 ## 🎯 Simple Usage